Ensemble Bash at Cambridge Music FestivalEnsemble Bash

-Bright Ivy was founded in 2014 by Joel Garthwaite to provide creative and innovative artist management to classical and contemporary musicians, and composers.
+Bright Ivy was founded in 2014 by Joel Garthwaite to provide creative and innovative artist management to classical and contemporary musicians and composers.

-"I wanted to make Bright Ivy a truly inclusive artist management provider.
-Of course Bright Ivy will handle the usual things musicians expect and need from representation, allowing them to concentrate on the artistic side of their work rather than administration, but I also wanted to create an environment for artists to talk creatively to us about their work, brainstorm ideas and build strategies and have access to an experienced marketing team, all in one place."
+"Phil and I wanted to make Bright Ivy a truly inclusive artist management and marketing provider.
+Bright Ivy will handle the usual things musicians expect from representation, allowing them to concentrate on the artistic side of their work rather than administration, but more importantly, we wanted to create an environment where artists can consult with us creatively about their work, brainstorm ideas and build strategies and have access to an experienced marketing team, all in one place."

 Bright Ivy's founder and marketing director.
 Joel leads on all digital, communication and print marketing work for clients and is also responsible for promoting Bright Ivy and its services.